 This area included the Minster Mill and also belonged to John May & his brother William May as they were in partnership.
 In 1820 they sold the land adjoining the mill to the Reading Waterworks who then built the water tower in the picture.
 They retired to Churchgate in Caversham and William sold the mills in 1860 to Rowland Charles Hurley.

 The May family were good friends of the Simonds family, marrying each other 3 times in different generations.
 They sold their Basingstoke Brewery to H&G Simonds in about 1947.

 The water tower was the location used by the Reading Photographers Dann & Lewis somewhere between 1895 and 1902 to make the fabulous panoramic image of Old Reading and the brewery.
 Also on this website timeline.

 This last image was published with no explanation in the Hop Leaf Gazette of April 1939.
-It has to be from the same set and again shows that elusive water tower, from the Coopers Yard.
+It has to be from the same set and again shows the Mill Lane water tower, from the Coopers Yard.